lsst-sitcom/sitcomtn-110/index.md

 There is no evidence for that.

 ### Relationship of max power supply Current draw and distance of slew
+We will investigate whether there is any relationship between the maximum power supply current draw and the distance of slew.
 ![](images/TMA_current_vs_distance.png)
+We analyze both elevation and azimuth.
+As shown in the graphs, there does not appear to be a clear correlation.
+In both cases, the maximum current draw never exceeds 45 A.

 ### Look at Azimuth acceleration vs. power supply current
 ![](images/max_TMA_current_vs_TMA_performance.png)